FelipeGaticaL/test-zapping/README.md

         - command: choco install make

 - Do you have the "Make" command?
 YES:
+    - 1) located in the project address we will write in the console: "Make network"
+        - This going to do: "docker network create -d bridge postgres-network"
     - 1) located in the project address we will write in the console: "Make run"
         - This will cause a docker image to be generated.
+        - when we see that the console says "zapping_api_db | CREATE DATABASE", we can type the next step.
-    - 2) located in the project address we will write in the console: "Make enter-db"
+    - 2) and while the above command is running, open a new console and type: "Make enter-db"
         - located in the Postgres DB, we going to write:
         - CREATE TABLE "user" (id SERIAL, name VARCHAR(100), mail VARCHAR(100), password VARCHAR(100));